Cochleosaurus

-Cochleosaurus (“spoon lizard”, from the Latin cochlear "spoon" and Greek sauros “lizard”_ were medium-sized edopoid temnospondyls that lived in Euramerica during the Muscovian period.
+Cochleosaurus (“spoon lizard”, from the Latin cochlear "spoon" and Greek sauros “lizard”) were medium-sized edopoid temnospondyls that lived in Euramerica during the Moscovian age.
 Two species, C. bohemicus and C. florensis, have been identified from the fossil record.

 Both species lived in equatorial saltwater marshes with highly variable water depth.
 The majority of Cochleosaurus remains have been discovered in fossil assemblages in the Late Carboniferous Sydney Coalfield in Nova Scotia and the Kladno Formation in the Czech Republic.

 History

 The first Cochleosaurus specimen to be discovered was excavated by Antonín Jan Frič in the Westphalian D fossil deposits in Nýřany, Czech Republic, in1879.
 Due to the incomplete skeleton, he believed it to be a new species of Melosaurus, which he named Melosaurus bohemicus.
 After more detailed analysis in 1885, Frič realized the specimens belonged to a new genus, and renamed the species Cochleosaurus bohemicus; the “spoon” references the curved processes in the supraorbital bones, while bohemicus commemorates the region in which the fossil was found.
 The first specimens described were later discovered to be juveniles, with adult specimens of C. bohemicus first being analyzed by S. Sequera in 2003.

 Cochleosaurus florensis was first discovered in the Lloyd Cive seam of the Morian Formation Nova Scotia in 1956.
-The two skulls remained unidentified until 1980, when Oliver Rieppel identified these specimens as a new Cochleosaur species, distinct from C. bohemicus, on the basis of their distinct skull morphology.
-He named this species C. florensis in honor Florence, Cape Breton, Nova Scotia, the town nearest the site site where the specimens were discovered.
+The two skulls remained unidentified until 1980, when Oliver Rieppel identified these specimens as a new cochleosaurid species, distinct from C. bohemicus, on the basis of their distinct skull morphology.
+He named this species C. florensis in honor Florence, Cape Breton, Nova Scotia, the town nearest the site where the specimens were discovered.